Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/misc/versatile_classification.rst

 template parameter, which in this case is the type used for representing the training labels.
 Like the KernelExpansion model, the RFClassifier outputs RealVector predictions, but now you know how to handle them.
+For an introduction to random forests see the :doc:`../../algorithms/rf` tutorial.

 Neural Network